-Maple, Mulberry and Camelia Houses support children and young people who are visiting The Children's Trust for a short break, are transitioning from hospital to home (step down services) or are accessing rehabilitation.
+Hawthorn House supports children and young people who are visiting The Children's Trust for a short break, are transitioning from hospital to home (step down services) or are accessing rehabilitation.
 They also specialise in supporting children who have long term ventilation needs.